PanShi2016/Community_Detection/README.md

 ## Announcements

 ### Notification
-Please email to panshi@hust.edu.cn or setup an issue if you have any problems or find any bugs.
+Please email to panshi2016@gmail.com or setup an issue if you have any problems or find any bugs.
 ### Acknowledgement
 In the program, we incorporate some open source codes as baseline algorithms from the following websites:
 #### Global algorithms